 I might be the best Korean translator for your Korean translation project… Or I might not.
 The questions and answers below can help you understand my approach to working.
 However, the best way to find out more is to contact me to discuss your needs and/or get a quote.
-Refer to the contact information in the sidebar or in the footer for additional methods of reaching me.

-I’ve been in this business for a long time and I have established a reputation at an expert Korean technical translator.
+I’ve been in this business for a long time and I have established a reputation at an expert Korean technical translation.
 I do my best on every job and only accept work that I am qualified to handle.
 In fact, I back up my work with my “Consistently Good Work” Pledge.
 I don’t do free samples, but I would be more than happy to handle a small project first, so that you can see the quality of my work before you entrust a larger task to me.

 Yes, for an additional fee, I can prepare and mail you a hard copy of a notarized certification of your translation.